 Electricity generated from rooftop solar first serves your home’s onsite electricity demand.
 If your home’s solar system generates more electricity than you use during a given billing cycle, you will receive some type of credit for the electricity you send to the grid.

 What type and how much credit you receive depends on your utility.
 If you are a Rocky Mountain Power customer, keep on reading.
-If you are served by a local municipal utility, click here to get the details on your net metering or solar export credit rates.
+If you are served by a local municipal utility, scroll to the end of this page to get the details on additional interconnection policies.

 Solar export credit details for Rocky Mountain Power Customers

-Solar Export Credit Values for Rocky Mountain Power Customers
+Table 1: Export Credit Values for Transition Program Customers

 |Medium Commercial (6)||3.4 cents||3.7 cents|